Traffic cameras - what you need to know

 Can a traffic camera be used to prosecute for speeding or other traffic offences?

 Traffic cameras are different from speed cameras.
-They are used to observe traffic flow, not to monitor speed, so they cannot be used to prosecute you for a speeding offence.
+They are used to observe traffic flow and potential hazards, not to monitor speed, so they cannot be used to prosecute you for a speeding offence.

 However, in some areas (particularly in city centres), they are used to monitor yellow box junctions and bus lanes – so can be used to issue fines.